 The levy renewal remains at the 2017 rate.
 It still costs $1.46 a month (or $17.50 a year) for the owner of a $100,000 home.
 In Belmont County, the taxable value is 35% of market value.
 You can look up the taxable value of your home and confirm your school district at the Belmont County Auditor website.
 To find the library levy rate for homes of differing taxable values, see the rate sheet.

-Q: WHO GETS TO VOTE ON THIS LEVY ISSUE?
+Q: WHO GETS TO VOTE ON THE LEVY RENEWAL?

-Residents of the library’s legal service area, the St. Clairsville-Richland School District, will see this issue on the ballot.
-Other libraries in the county plan to have a levy on ballots in their service areas, but this is the only library levy that you will see on your ballot and it is the only one that will be used to support your local library.
+Residents of the library’s legal service area, the St. Clairsville-Richland School District, will see this renewal on the ballot.
+Other libraries in the county plan to have a levy on ballots in their service areas, but this is the only library levy renewal that you will see on your ballot and this levy is the only one that will be used to support your local library.

 Q: WHEN DOES VOTING TAKE PLACE?